qhalbert/RMT-finance/README.md

 # Basic RMT using financial data

-Analysis of the improvements of the estimate of the empirical covariance matrix.
+Analysis of the improvements of the estimation of the empirical covariance matrix.